cachewerk/relay-docs/docs/1.x/configuration.md

 php --ini
 ```

 It’s strongly recommended to set the `relay.maxmemory`, `relay.eviction_policy` and `relay.databases` directives.
-If you have a license, be sure to set the `relay.key` and `relay.environment` as well.
+If you're running a licensed binary, be sure to set the `relay.key` and `relay.environment` as well.

 ## Memory limits